-Statement of Profit or Loss Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Statement of Cash Flows
+Statement of Profit or Loss Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Statement of Cash Flows Notes to the Financial Statements

 The Group and the Parent Company use output method to measure progress towards complete satisfaction of a performance obligations.
 Revenue from sale of energy and related supply services, provision of distribution system services and sale of heat are recognised over time as a continuous delivery of these goods and services is made over the term of the respective contracts.